Development of a transplanter-based transplanter for vegetable seedlings cultured in a cuttable nursery mat

 Authors

-To ease transplantation, which is labor-intensive and strongly influences yield, fully automatic vegetable transplanters have been developed; however, most of them are heavy and expensive.
-In this study, we developed a low-cost, high-efficiency vegetable transplanter based on a conventional Japanese rice transplanter.
-A rice transplanter can be used only on flooded fields; therefore, some mechanical components were modified for transplantation on dry fields.
-To correctly cut the nursery mat one at a time without damaging the seedlings, components of an end-effector and a rotor case were modified.
-Moreover, to firmly grasp heavier and larger vegetable seedlings than those of rice, a leaf spring-type retainer and a long guide were developed and a cuttable nursery mat (CNM) was introduced as a new solid nursery bed.
+Vegetable transplanters that are fully automated have been developed to reduce the labor-intensive and yield-influencing process of transplanting; however, the majority of these transplanters are heavy and costly.
+Based on a traditional Japanese rice transplanter, we created a low-cost, high-efficiency vegetable transplanter in this study.
+Because a rice transplanter can only be utilized in flooded fields, certain mechanical parts have been adjusted to allow for the transplantation of rice on dry fields.
+In order to precisely slice the nursery mat one by one without harming the seedlings, the rotor case and end-effector parts were modified.
+Additionally, a long guide and a leaf spring-type retainer were created in order to securely hold heavier and larger vegetable seedlings than those of rice, and a cuttable nursery mat (CNM) was introduced as a new kind of solid nursery bed.
 The prototype could transplant up to 250 cabbage plants min−1 row−1 for planting speed of 1.0 m s−1.
-CNM seedlings (CNMS) could be better transplanted and cultivated than conventional plug seedlings (PS).
-In contrast to PS, CNMS were cultured for short time before transplantation because root spread was not required as the CNM itself has an adequate stiffness.
-This study is the first demonstration of the possible applications of this rice transplanter-based vegetable transplanting system.
+Conventional plug seedlings (PS) are not as suitable for transplanting and cultivation as CNM seedlings (CNMS).
+Unlike PS, CNMS were only cultured for a brief period prior to transplantation since the CNM itself has sufficient stiffness, negating the need for root spread.
+This study is the first demonstration of the possible applications of this rice transplanter- based vegetable transplanting system.

 Dimensions